 Seattle University maintains the right to require English Proficiency testing when deemed necessary.
 The most recent demonstration of English Proficiency (i.e. test scores or course work, as per the policies described below) will be counted toward the English Proficiency requirement, regardless of whether previous scores are higher.
 Following the submission of English Proficiency score reports, requests for testing waivers will not be considered.

 The chart below outlines the English proficiency requirements for general admission as well as admission to the ECLB program.
 The TOEFL exam has two different grading scales.
-The paper based TOEFL is still available with scores ranging from 310-677.
 For more information on what the TOEFL consists of and a list of official testing centers visit the ETS web site.
 Both score requirements are listed below.

 and Culture Bridge